kufii/CodeSnap/README.md

 - Quickly save screenshots of your code
 - Copy screenshots to your clipboard
 - Show line numbers
-- Many other configuration Options
+- Many other configuration options

 ## Examples